AdobeDocs/journey-optimizer.en/help/using/building-journeys/journey-gs.md

 Journey will honour the merge policy used through the entire journey.

+To learn more on merge policies, refer to this [page](https://experienceleague.adobe.com/en/docs/experience-platform/profile/merge-policies/overview)

 ## Duplicate a journey {#duplicate-a-journey}

 You can duplicate an existing journey from the **Browse** tab.
 All objects and settings are duplicated to the journey copy.